 BDP 493/503 staining of lipid droplets

-The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); 100x image was captured using a confocal microscope; scale bar denotes 5 μm.
+The image illustrates DAPI-stained nuclei (blue) and BDP 493/503 stained intracellular lipid droplets (green); a 100x image was captured using a confocal microscope; the scale bar denotes 5 μm.

 Fixing and staining

 HepG2 cells were cultured in DMEM supplemented with 10% fetal bovine serum at 37 °C in 5% CO2.
 Cells were routinely trypsinized (0.05% Trypsin-EDTA) at 70% confluency.